Chart Color Schemes

 Monterey has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No factors influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are predicted to impact this area.
 Notable projects include Sydney Metro West, St George Hospital Redevelopment Stage 3, Brighton RSL Memorial Club Redevelopment, and Northern Georges River Submain Upgrade.
-The following list details those considered most relevant.
+The following list details those considered most relevant:.

 Professional plan users can use the search below to filter and access additional projects.